Suspension Lift Kits for Trucks: Can You Do It Yourself?

 People often say that off-road vehicles are made, not bought.
 It’s mostly true — very few vehicles these days are created specifically for off-roading.
 When you’re preparing your vehicle for off-roading, one of the first upgrades you’ll likely consider is a lift kit.
 The simplest lift kits for trucks are lift blocks or extended shackles, both of which increase the ride height of your truck.
-With increased height, you can then mount larger tires, which increase axle clearance for going over obstacles.
+With increased height, you can then mount larger tires, which increase axle clearance for not getting stuck on obstacles.
 This way, a big rock in the middle of the trail won’t rip a hole in your oil pan.

 Some lift kits for trucks may seem simple, and if you’re a DIYer, you might be tempted to skip buying lift kit components and just tackle the project yourself.
 While DIYers ought to have fun repairing their vehicles, there’s danger when it comes to making modifications without the required parts.